 - the route is the best alternative.
-We will oppose any routes through the Cotswolds or Forest of Dean. - routes are aligned to minimise visual impact e) Fracking for Gas and Underground Coal Gasification (UCG)

-- the recent new electricity pylon designs are considered - upgrading existing routes should be the first option - where the visual impact would affect a wide area and/or particularly valued landscape, that the alternative of undergrounding has been properly evaluated giving due weight to environmental damage.
+We will oppose any routes through the Cotswolds or Forest of Dean - routes are aligned to minimise visual impact - the recent new electricity pylon designs are considered - upgrading existing routes should be the first option - where the visual impact would affect a wide area and/or particularly valued landscape, that the alternative of undergrounding has been properly evaluated giving due weight to environmental damage.